We buy houses in probate and can help you navigate the process of selling an inherited property “As-Is”

 Yes!
 You can sell a house you inherited.
 If you have made the decision to sell an inherited property, there are steps you can take to make the process easy and fast.
 Many people are unsure if they can sell a house they inherited from their parents or another family member.
 Most of the time the process is fairly simple, especially if there was a will in place.
 However, even if there wasn’t a will, you can still sell an inherited home.

 “I was liquidating my brother’s estate.
 All my questions were answered, he was upfront, we had good conversations, and I would do business again with Colby”

 Click here to see Evelyn’s video review (and lots of others!)

 Selling a property you inherit is similar to selling any other property.
 As the seller, you have options like listing the property for sale with a realtor like traditional real estate listings or selling to a professional home buying company.
 By this time, you have probably decided that you aren’t going to turn the house into a rental property.
-If the property is outdated or in need of repairs, or behind on payments or taxes, selling to a home buying company is likely the better option because you can sell the inherited house as-is.
+If the property is outdated, in need of repairs, or behind on payments or taxes, selling to a home buying company is likely the better option because you can sell the inherited house as-is.
 Many people who buy houses have experience buying inherited properties and can help you with the probate process and may even be able to save you money on attorney fees.

 If there is no will in place for the inherited home, selling a property using selling house by owner or FSBO is still possible.
 In this case, working with an experienced home buying company will be key.
 They will walk you through how to sell your inherited house without a will.
 When you work with the right company, this process can actually be easier than the traditional probate process if the only thing that needs to be sold is the home.